 East Maroon Pass Trail to/from Crested Butte

-You can either book a shuttle through Dolly’s Shuttle to get to the Judd Falls trailhead for East Maroon Pass – $35 per person and departing from Crested Butte town center at 6am and 8am – or you could catch the free Gothic Bus to the Judd Falls trailhead, but the earliest one leaves town at 8.30am so I would only recommend this if you are planning to break up the hike into a couple of days.
+You can either book a shuttle through Dolly’s Shuttle to get to the Judd Falls trailhead for East Maroon Pass – $55 per person and departing from Crested Butte town center at 6 am and 8 am.

 If you want to organize a shuttle from the Judd Falls Trailhead to Crested Butte town center, call Dolly’s Shuttle to check if they have availability – as this is not a popular trail, there aren’t booking options online.